 Southern green stink bug is common in the south.
 These suck sap directly out of the okra pods, causing them to become twisted or deformed.
 Insecticidal soap is effective on these.

 Finally, the root knot nematode is a pest that causes a condition called root knot or root nodules.
-Fight these by applying beneficial nematodes to your garden.
+Fight these by applying beneficial nematodes to your garden and practicing regular crop rotation.
 The beneficial nematodes will attack the root-harming ones and eliminate them.

-Anthracnose is a fungal disease that causes black, water-soaked spotting on leaves and can cause stem damage as well.
+Anthracnose is a fungal disease that causes black, water-soaked spotting on leaves and can also cause stem damage.
 Copper fungicide sprays are usually effective against this and other leaf spot diseases.
-Remove damaged foliage before spraying.
+Remove damaged foliage from infected plants before spraying.

 Rust is also treatable with copper fungicide.
 Most common in humid regions, it causes black or rust-colored pustules or blisters to form on leaf or stem surfaces.
 Remove damaged foliage before spraying with the fungicide to prevent further spread.

 Powdery mildew is common in humid weather, particularly if the leaves have gotten damp.
 Neem oil is effective at keeping this issue at bay.
 If it still persists, apply a biofungicide or copper-based fungicide.

 Finally, fusarium root rot or stem rot is a soilborne disease that will cause plant stunting, root decay, and severe yellowing or wilting of the plant.
 This disease can be complicated to combat, but some forms of mycorrhizae are effective at reducing the spread of fusarium.
 Do not overwater plants.